ajdin14200/MISTNU-repair-problem/README.md

-# Multi-agent Interdependent Simple Temporal Networks under Uncertainty (MISTNU): the repair problem
+# Multi-agent Interdependent Simple Temporal Networks under Uncertainty (MISTNU): The repair problem

+Multi-agent Interdependent Simple Temporal Networks under Uncertainty is an extension of STNU to a multi-agent scenario where the duration of some constraints are decided by one agent but may be observed by many and hence is a contingent constraint according to the STNU model.
+Therefore, we are faced with a multi-agent scenario in which some contingent constraints may be negotiable, i.e., it is possible to reduce the interval of possible duration.
+The MISTNU model represents such constraints as contracts.
+Please refer to the original paper for more information about MISTNU (